 We're unable to buy our Salts as Fair Trade (if we could, we would).
-Instead, Lucy Bee donates 15p from the sale of every tub of any of our Bath Salts to our chosen charity, Love Support Unite.
+Instead, Lucy Bee donates 15p from the sale of every box of any of our Bath Salts to our chosen charity.

 When replacing butter in a recipe with coconut oil, I find you only need 3/4s of the amount stated ie. for every 100g of butter, I'd use 75g of coconut oil.
 If baking, you can also reduce the stated amount of sugar by about 1/3.

 I'm afraid we don't have an actual weight loss plan.
-Personally I try to eat foods that are as close to Nature as possible, avoid processed foods, use Lucy Bee Coconut Oil as my choice of fat and include exercise in my daily routine.
+Personally I try to eat foods that are as close to Nature as possible and avoid processed foods.
+I use Lucy Bee Coconut Oil as my choice of fat to replace processed oils in cooking, and include exercise in my daily routine.